yegor256/blog/_drafts/plan.md

 {% jb_picture_body %}

-This top-down management formula (boss says, everybody nods) was inherited from the times and industries where staff was easily replacable and vitaly dependent on the employer's will.
+This top-down management formula (boss says, everybody nods) was inherited from the times and industries where staff was easily replaceable and vitally dependent on the employer's will.
 Call it the time of slavery, if you will.
 The basic principle was: "If you don't do what I say, you suffer."